Latin: Buteo platypterus

-Where are the best places to watch, count, and photograph fall raptor migration?
+Where are the best places to watch, count, and photograph raptors?
 Find out here.

 Red-tailed Hawk.
 Photo: Photo: Michael Kralik/Audubon Photography Awards

 Audubon Connecticut submits its data to the Hawk Migration Association of America.
 The numbers help inform conservation action to increase the health of raptor populations and can be viewed at www.hawkcount.org.

-There are more great viewing sites right next door - click to see what New York has to offer this hawkwatch season!
+There are also more great viewing sites right next door - click to see what New York has to offer during hawkwatch season!